-The fierce waves and current mean that swimming is not possible.
+The fierce waves and currents mean that swimming is not possible.
 Rather, Playa Las Escolleras is a place to bring a picnic and spend time in the sun.
 Or, come here to take a walk along the beach soaking in all the vitamin D from the year-round sunshine.

 A handful of small restaurants are located on the road behind the beach but don’t expect much else in terms of amenities.
 Bring your own camping chair if you have one!

 Good for: Getting off the beaten path, fishing, seeing sand dunes